 This Annex relates to annual submission of information for groups.

-This annex shall include the amounts referring to off-balance sheet items, with the exception of Contingent liabilities, for which the amount under Solvency II balance-sheet is requested.
+This annex shall include the information referring to off-balance sheet items and the maximum and solvency II value of contingent liabilities in Solvency II balance sheet also.
 As regards the Solvency II value, the instructions define the items from a recognition perspective.
-Valuation principles are laid down in Directive 2009/138/EC, Implementing measures, Solvency II Technical Standards and Guidelines.
+Valuation principles are laid down in Directive 2009/138/EC, Delegated Regulation 2015/35, Solvency II Technical Standards and Guidelines.

-Financial guarantee contracts require the issuer to make specified payments to reimburse the holder for a loss it incurs if a specified debtor fails to make payment when due under the original or modified terms of a debt instrument.
-These contracts can have various legal forms, such as financial guarantee, letter of credit, credit default contract.
+Guarantee require the issuer to make specified payments to reimburse the holder for a loss it incurs if a specified debtor fails to make payment when due under the original or modified terms of a debt instrument.
+These guarantees can have various legal forms, such as financial guarantees, letters of credit, credit default contracts.
+These items should not include guarantees stemming from insurance contracts, which are recognised in technical provisions.

+A contingent liability is defined as:

-Contingent liability is a possible obligation that arises from past events and whose existence will be confirmed only by the occurrence or non-occurrence of one or more uncertain future events not wholly within the control of the entity.
+a possible obligation that arises from past events and whose existence will be confirmed only by the occurrence or non-occurrence of one or more uncertain future events not wholly within the control of the entity; or

+a present obligation that arises from past events even if:

+it is not probable that an outflow of resources embodying economic benefits will be required to settle the obligation; or

+the amount of the obligation cannot be measured with sufficient reliability.

+Collateral is an asset with a monetary value or a commitment that secure the lender against the defaults of the borrower.

-The guarantees listed in this template are not reported in S.03.02.b and S.03.03.b.
+The guarantees listed in this template are not reported in S.03.02 and S.03.03.
 This means that only limited guarantees are to be reported in this template.

 At group level, the template is applicable for all entities in the scope of group supervision - including other financial sectors and non-controlled participations - for method 1 (Accounting consolidation-based method), method 2 (Deduction and aggregation method) and a combination of methods 1 and 2.